 This is a hard thing to accept that even though we are equally God’s people, not all that we do and say is equal.
 There are critical standards that need to be applied if we want to get what is right and true.
 This is not only true of what happens in the Church but is the simple reality of the market place of ideas.
 People are equal, ideas aren’t.
 This is especially important for the Christian who has a truth claim about a profoundly world altering event.
 The stakes are very high.
 The New Testament therefore, constantly emphasizes being sober, circumspect, wise and discerning.
 God not only expects us to think critically but I believe scripture portrays the honest, discerning use of the intellect as a virtue.
 If it is a moral imperative for us to be always discerning, why should it stop short of what the preacher has to say when his work is itself not above scrutiny?

 This is of course not to say people don’t make mistakes and get it wrong, I know I certainly do.
-If not for any other reason, because these things do happen because people are not infallible, we need to be careful and not accept every single thing without discrimination.
+If not for any other reason, since these things do happen because people are not infallible, we need to be careful and not accept every single thing without discrimination.
 Well intentioned-people do get it wrong.
 What about those with sinister motives?
 How then do we tell the difference between the good, the well-meaning, the bad and the down-right diabolical unless we are critical of all?
 These are real practical concerns that help protect us from the dangers of false teaching.
 Being discerning also helps us to learn and grow.
 Paul in fact prays for believers to grow in knowledge and discernment (Philippians 1:9.)
 He certainly does not say we should suspend it in certain cases depending on who is speaking.
 In his letters he critically engaged the various congregations he wrote.
 He encouraged them to carefully reflect on what he had to say trusting that God by his spirit will lead them to the truth (1 Timothy 2:7.)
 If this was the attitude of a first rate teacher and thinker, I believe as hearers of the word we have a strong precedent to do the same.
 Besides, God actually expects this of us for own sakes.

 …test everything; hold fast what is good. – 1 Thessalonians 5:21 ESV